Some combinatorial interpretations of the Macdonald identities for affine root systems and Nekrasov--Okounkov type formulas: Introduction and notations

 Section \ref{chap3:quad} is devoted to the study of the links between some quadratic forms over $\bbbz^t$ that appear in the Macdonald identities and some subsets of partitions whose description is given by the Littlewood decomposition.
 To do so, we explore an extension of a bijection already studied by Garvan--Kim--Stanton in \cite{GKS} between vector of integers and $t$-cores: we study these extensions to $7$ subsets of partitions, whose weight can be seen as a quadratic form that appears in the Macdonald identities for the $7$ infinite affine root systems.
 Moreover we derive enumerative results on the products of hook lengths of these subsets of partitions and vectors of integers where the $V_{g,t}$-coding is a key tool (see Definition \ref{def:vcoding}).
-These enumerative results on products of hook lengths of these subsets of partitions will be necessary first to rewrite Macdonald identities for the $7$ infinite affine root systems, and then to derive $q$-Nekrasov--Okounkov type formulas in Section \ref{chap4:macdo}.
-Indeed, to derive the $q$-Nekrasov--Okounkov formula \eqref{Hande} from a specialization of the Macdonald identity \eqref{eq:macdoAstart} for type $\tilde{A}_t$, Dehaye--Han prove the following theorem, which we rephrase using the definition of $V_{t,t}$-coding (see Definition \ref{def:vcoding}).
+These enumerative results will be necessary first to rewrite Macdonald identities for the $7$ infinite affine root systems in Section \ref{chap4:macdo}, and then to derive $q$-Nekrasov--Okounkov type formulas in Section \ref{sec:NO}.
+As a first consequence of this combinatorial analysis, we are able to rewrite the sum part of Macdonald identities for all $7$ infinite root systems as a sum over symplectic, special orthogonal and even orthogonal Schur functions.
+Indeed the type of enumeration used to prove results in Section \ref{chap3:hooks} enables to also connect the signature of a signed permutation of the Weyl group with respect to some characteristics of $\lambda$ such as the size of the Durfee square, the cardinal of the set of boxes of $\lambda$ having hook lengths less than $g$ and the main diagonal $\Delta$ of $\lambda$.
+The rewriting of the Macdonald identity \eqref{eq:macdoAfin} for type $A^{(1)}_{t-1}$ gives the following result. \begin{thm} Set $t\in\mathbb{N}^*$.
+The Macdonald identity for type $A^{(1)}_{t-1}$ can be rewritten as follows: